Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ### Building a cantenna

-A cantenna is a suprisingly well performing feed for smaller PF dishes (<1.2 m) and offset dishes in general.
+A cantenna is a surprisingly well performing linearly polarized feed for smaller PF dishes (<1.2 m) and offset dishes in general.
 It's very easy to make requiring very little effort, provided you have access to a can of the appropriate dimensions.

 #### Materials